 CBD is the same plant compound, regardless of whether it’s found in a high-THC cannabis plant such as marijuana or a low-THC cannabis plant such as hemp.

-- There are a number of varieties of high CBD strains of cannabis sativa
+- There are a number of varieties of high CBD strains of hemp available for growers

-- Pick the plant with the CBD/THC ratio that best suits your needs
+- Pick the plant with the CBD and total cannabinoid percentages that best suit your needs

-- Clones are vastly more reliable in delivering the expected CBD/THC ratio than seeds
+- Industrial hemp clones are vastly more reliable in delivering the expected CBD ratio than seeds

 - Check your local, state and country laws before planting marijuana or hemp

 Visit Tips for Growing Industrial Hemp at Leafly.com for detailed growing information.